There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) student log; (2) oral presentation; and (3) report.
+Indicative assessments in this unit are as follows: (1) presentation; (2) poster; and (3) report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)